billstclair/xossbow/Indexing.md

     { version: "1"
     , title: "From the Mouths of Babes"
     , author: "Bill St. Clair"
-    , tags: ""blog,stories"
+    , indices: "{blog: \"20\", stories: \"index\"}"
     }

     This is a true story.
 None of the names have been changed.
     ...

-Note that though the values in the property list at the top of a file are strings, for the `tags` field, that string will be JSON.
+Note that though the values in the property list at the top of a file are strings, for the `indices` field, that string will be JSON.

 There's one more thing to do.
 Though this is all well and good for running a Xossbow site, since it's all rendered with JavaScript, there's nothing for Google to index.
 Hence, if the user so chooses, Xossbow will write HTML version of the index files that link to the text files for the content, along with actual links to the site.